noseratio/WebView2WpfBrowser/README.md

 Apparently, as of now only `prerelease` packages contain the required .NET assemblies.

-Now I've could compare [the memory footprints of simple WebView-based desktop apps](https://github.com/noseratio/CompareWebViews) of various runtime flavours.
+## I've now compared [the memory footprints of simple WebView-based desktop apps](https://github.com/noseratio/CompareWebViews) of various runtime flavours.